borg-project/borg/docs/installation.rst

 Installing Python 2.6
 ---------------------

-This version of borg has been pre-built for CentOS 5.4, but does not include its Python dependencies.
 CentOS, unfortunately, does not provide a modern version of Python.
 The recommended solution is to install one into a user-owned local directory, assumed to be "~/local" in the instructions that follow.

 Download, unpack, build, and install Python 2.6:::